terinjokes/StickersStandard/README.md

 ## Abstract ##

 This specification defines a standard interface for sticker compatibility from multiple vendors.
-By following this specification, implementors can ensure they meet the expectations of sticker consumers, and producers can supply tools that integrates with the web platform to ensure conformance.
+By following this specification, implementors can ensure they meet the expectations of sticker consumers, and producers can supply tools that integrate with the web platform.

 ## Status ###